 At the required coating temperature, the activator reacts with the source metal to form a gaseous halide compound, which is transferred to the substrate surface.
 As this gas decomposes, the halogen activator is released and the coating element is deposited at the substrate surface, leaving the activator to return to the pack and react with the source metal again.

 Coating thickness is controlled by temperature and time at temperature.
-For example, at our coating facility on Teesside for long tubes/large parts, the parts to be aluminide diffusion coated are packed in aluminising compound within steel retorts, heated slowly to a temperature within the range 900 - 1050°C, held at temperature for 24 - 48 hours then slow cooled to ambient temperature.
+For example, components to be aluminide diffusion coated can be packed in aluminising compound within steel retorts, heated slowly to a temperature within the range 900 - 1050°C, held at temperature for 24 - 48 hours then slow cooled to ambient temperature.

 This method allows coating of specific areas and local diffusion coating repair.
 Slurries consist of an organic binder mixed in equal parts with water, to which variants of reactive pack mixture are added.

-Depending on their composition our DALoy - SA slurries can be applied either by painting or pasting.
+Depending on their composition our slurries can be applied either by painting or pasting.
 Areas not to be coated are masked to ensure no slurry is applied to these areas.

 In concert with an extensive menu of diffusion coating compounds we are able to offer tailor made solutions to any customer's diffusion coating requirements.